Aubrey-Zhang/All_games/README.md

 # All_games
-In this folder are the games I've written
+This folder includes the games and some applications I've written.

 1.Surakarta.exe: It's a exe file of Surakarta which is a little-known Indonesian strategy board game for two players.
 Welcome download and play it.
 You can choose to play against a computer or play it with a friend.